 In order to qualify as "performance-based compensation" under Section 162(m) of the Code, we are required to establish limits on the number of awards that we may grant to a particular participant.
 The award limits in the 2012 Plan were established in order to provide us with maximum flexibility, and are not necessarily indicative of the size of award that we expect to make to any particular participant.
-Under the 2012 Plan, no participant may be granted awards that could result in such participant: receiving options for, or stock appreciation rights with respect to, more than 500,000 shares of Common Stock during any fiscal year; receiving awards of restricted stock or restricted stock units or other stock-based awards relating to more than 300,000 shares of Common Stock during any fiscal year; receiving awards of performance units, the value of which is based on the fair market value of Common Stock, for more than 300,000 shares of Common Stock during any fiscal year; or receiving awards of performance units, the value of which is not based on the fair market value of shares of Common Stock, annual cash incentive awards, long-term cash incentive awards or dividend equivalent units that would pay more than \$10,000,000 in any fiscal year.
+Under the 2012 Plan, no participant may be granted awards that could result in such participant: receiving options for, or stock appreciation rights with respect to, more than 500,000 shares of Common Stock during any fiscal year; receiving awards of restricted stock or restricted stock units or other stock-based awards relating to more than 300,000 shares of Common Stock during any fiscal year; receiving awards of performance shares or awards of performance units, the value of which is based on the fair market value of Common Stock, for more than 300,000 shares of Common Stock, annual cash incentive awards, long-term cash incentive awards or dividend equivalent units that would pay more than \$10,000,000 in any fiscal year.
 As amended and restated, the 2012 Plan would also provide that no non-employee director may receive grants of equity-based awards in any fiscal year with an aggregate grant date fair value in excess of \$500,000.
 Each of these limitations is subject to adjustment as described above.